Home » Desserts » Impossible Pie Recipe (No-Crust Coconut Pie)

 a whole impossible pie cooling on a wire rack.

-Warning: This might be the most difficult part as it looks and smells so good!
+COOL ON A WIRE RACK.
+Once the pie is finished baking, transfer it to a wire rack, allowing the pie to cool completely before slicing.
+This might be the most difficult part, as it looks and smells so good!
 Don’t be tempted to dig in just yet; it needs time to set up properly.

 a whole impossible pie dusted with powdered sugar on a table.